david-luna/parsel-ts/README.md

 Reason to do it is to learn more about CSS and its grammar but also to provide typings to another project I'm woring on and add some tweaks and fixes.

-The idea is to remain consistent with the current API which you can read in the [offical website](https://projects.verou.me/parsel).
+The idea is to remain consistent with the current API which you can read in the [official website](https://projects.verou.me/parsel).

 ## Release notes